octobercms/october/CONTRIBUTING.md

 #### Escalation process

 We do our best to attend to all reported issues.
-If you have an important issue that requires attention, consider submitting a bounty using the [OctoberCMS Bounty Program](https://www.bountysource.com/teams/october).
+If you have an important issue that requires attention, consider submitting a bounty using the [October Bounty Program](https://www.bountysource.com/teams/october).